chungnho/love-at-first-byte/recipes/baking/bread/sourdough_boule.md

 ### Bake

-7. Preheat oven with dutch oven at "full blast" (~500 F)
+1. Preheat oven with dutch oven at "full blast" (~500 F)
-8. Transfer dough onto baking paper; Score
+2. Transfer dough onto baking paper; Score
-9. Place dough (and baking paper) into dutch oven.
+3. Place dough (and baking paper) into dutch oven.
 Add a bit of water under the paper.
 Cover dutch oven and bake at "full blast" for 20min
-10. Lower temperature to 200-220 C (425 F) and bake for another 10 min
+4. Lower temperature to 200-220 C (425 F) and bake for another 10 min
-11. Uncover dutch oven and bake for another 15 min
+5. Uncover dutch oven and bake for another 15 min
-12. Remove from oven and check it is ready by listening for a hollow sound.
+6. Remove from oven and check it is ready by listening for a hollow sound.
 Transfer to cooling rack and rest for at least 30 min

-## Reference
+## References

 - [https://www.instagram.com/tv/B_o2hl6J4cz/](https://www.instagram.com/tv/B_o2hl6J4cz/)
 - [https://www.instagram.com/tv/B_o9y-XpZyt/](https://www.instagram.com/tv/B_o9y-XpZyt/)